 “If Daydream Nation (Sonic Youth’s best album) is one prolonged exercise in applied escape velocity, ‘Cross the Breeze is one of those prolonged moments where it gets furthest from the ground.
 I’m pretty sure I saw them do it live in late 1987 sometime, long before the album came out.
 It was a Sunday night show, and those are almost always duds, the audience too spent from the weekend’s extremes to actually move.
 But Sonic Youth launched us all anyway, ripped holes through our souls and scattered them ‘cross the breeze.
 It’s true.”
 (Philip Random)

-“A Sonic Youth song about Joni Mitchell (or so I think I read somewhere years ago), found on 1988’s Daydream Nation, a psychedelic epic if there ever was one (even if it did show up in a most un-psychedelic year), or whatever.
-I’ve always had trouble putting words to Daydream Nation like an unexpected future kicking through all the gloom and permafrost of its time, full of cool and fierce and infinitely complex noise, and in that complexity hope.
-Or something like that.”
+“A Sonic Youth song about Joni Mitchell (or so I think I read somewhere years ago), found on 1988’s Daydream Nation, a four-sided psychedelic monster if there ever was one (even if it did show up in a most un-psychedelic year).
+Or whatever.
+I’ve always had trouble putting words to Daydream Nation kicking as it did through all the gloom and permafrost of its time, like an unexpected future full of cool and fierce and infinitely complex noise, and in that complexity hope, I guess.
+Because I did need it.”
 (Philip Random)

 “Sonic Youth’s Daydream Nation being arguably The Greatest Album Ever assuming you don’t mind a pile of noise mixed up with your raw yet mystical guitar stylings, Kissability being the kind of nugget that would’ve torn the charts apart in a better, cooler world.
 But good luck with that in the Winter of Hate, which is to say, 1988.
 Twenty years on from the Summer of Love, and trust that it rained every f***ing day.
 Nothing else to do but daydream.”
 (Philip Random)